BaabaDadson/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays content of a file
+displays content of etc password and etc host